zhaoyul/aposd-vs-clean-code/README.md

 As I said at the start I have carefully read _A Philosophy of Software Design_.
 I found it to be full of worthwhile insights, and I strongly agree with most of the points you make.

 So I was surprised to find, on page 157, that you wrote a very short, dismissive, pejorative, and inaccurate section on _Test Driven Development_.
-Sorry for all the adjectives, but I that's a fair characterization.
+Sorry for all the adjectives, but I think that's a fair characterization.
 So my goal, here, is to correct the misconception you have that led you to write that section.

 >"Test-driven development is an approach to software development where programmers write unit tests before they write code.
 When creating a new class, the develper first writes unit tests for the class, based on its expected behavior.
 None of these tests pass, since there is no code for the class.
 Then the developer works through the tests one at a time, writing enough code for that test to pass.
 When all of the tests pass, the class is finished."